 Key Destinations

 This station is very convenient for central Kyoto and gives access to the Shijo and Kawaramachi shopping districts.
-It also has direct underground access to the Marui and Takashimaya department stores.
-Gion-Shijo Station on the Keihan Main Line is located 5 minutes walk away across the Kamo River.
+It also has direct underground access to Takashimaya Kyoto Store and the surrounding Shijo-Kawaramachi shopping area.
+Gion-Shijo Station on the Keihan Main Line is located about 5 minutes away on foot across the Kamo River.

 Karasuma Station